-As at 31 December 2011, the Group had bank and cash balances amounting to approximately RMB157 million (2010: RMB277 million) of which RMB7 million (2010: RMB15 million) was pledged for bid bond guarantee issued, performance guarantee, and guarantee for letter of credit issued.
-Outstanding balances of bank borrowings as at the year end date were RMB100 million (2010: RMB95 million) representing short term bank loans borrowed by two of the Company's subsidiaries in Sichuan.
-The trust receipt loans amounted to RMB5 million last year borrowed by a subsidiary in Hong Kong, being drawn from the banking facilities granted by a bank in Hong Kong, were fully settled in the year.
-The banking facilities, which sum up to USD23 million, covering bank overdraft and other trade lines facilities including letter of credit, trust receipt loans, and forward contracts.
-The settlement of the borrowings under the facilities was guaranteed by the Company.
+As at 31 December 2012, the Group had bank and cash balances amounting to approximately RMB208 million (2011: RMB157 million) of which RMB8 million (2011: RMB7 million) was pledged for bid bond guarantee issued, performance guarantee, and guarantee for letter of credit issued.
+Outstanding balances of bank borrowings as at the year end date were RMB96 million (2011: RMB100 million) representing short term bank loans borrowed by two of the Company's subsidiaries in Sichuan and a jointly controlled entity in Shanghai.